barrycug/ceramic/README.md

 Make a tileset configuration file:

-    $ cat victoria.rb
     coordinates :latlon

     source :postgis, :connection_info => { :dbname => "victoria" } do

-      table "(select osm_id, name, amenity, tourism, way from planet_osm_point where amenity is not null or tourism is not null) as points", :geometry_column => "way", :geometry_srid => 3857, :zoom => "15" table "(select osm_id, name, amenity, tourism, ST_Centroid(way) as way from planet_osm_polygon where amenity is not null or tourism is not null) as points", :geometry_column => "way", :geometry_srid => 3857, :zoom => "15"
+      table <<-SQL, :geometry_column => "way", :geometry_srid => 3857, :zoom => "15"
+    (
+      SELECT osm_id, name, amenity, tourism, way
+      FROM planet_osm_point
+      WHERE amenity IS NOT NULL or tourism IS NOT NULL ) AS points
+    SQL

+      table <<-SQL, :geometry_column => "way", :geometry_srid => 3857, :zoom => "15"
+    (
+      SELECT osm_id, name, amenity, tourism, ST_Centroid(way) AS way FROM planet_osm_polygons
+      WHERE amenity IS NOT NULL or tourism IS NOT NULL ) AS centers
+    SQL

     end

 To test the config file, start the server:

     $ ceramic server victoria.rb

-Then, open your browser to:
+Then, open the debugging map in your browser to verify that the tileset configuration works.

     http://localhost:3857/#15/48.4241/-123.3709

-Finally, render tiles for the downloaded area:
+Render tiles for the downloaded area.
+We'll expand tiles indices at zoom level 15 for the area we downloaded, and pipe them into the render subcommand to render each index.
+The resulting tiles will be saved in a z/x/y directory structure and wrapped a JSONP callback.

-    $ ceramic expand -z 15 -123.3956,48.4044,-123.3199,48.4516 | ceramic render victoria.rb --path ./tiles/%z/%x/%y.json
+    $ ceramic expand --zoom 15 -- -123.3956,48.4044,-123.3199,48.4516 | ceramic render victoria.rb --callback tileDidLoad --path ./tiles/%z/%x/%y.json

+The tiles will look something like this:

+    tileDidLoad(15,5152,11329,{"type":"FeatureCollection","features":[{"geometry":{"type":"Point","coordinates":[-123.3950185,48.4444455]},"properties":{"osm_id":"1804301500","tourism":"viewpoint"}}, ... ]})

 ## Tileset Configuration Files